 This journal is a member of the Committee on Publication Ethics (COPE).

-*If the paying author/institution is based in the European Union, to comply with European law, Value Added Tax must be added to the APC.
+*If the paying author/institution is based in the European Union, to comply with European law, value added tax (VAT) must be added to the APC.
 Providing a VAT registration number will allow an institution to avoid paying this tax, except for UK institutions.
-An invoice will be issued in GBP

 SAGE Open Medical Case Reports does not limit content due to page budgets or thematic significance.
 Papers are subject to rigorous peer review and are selected on the basis of whether the research is sound and deserves publication.
 By virtue of not restricting papers to a narrow discipline, SAGE Open Medical Case Reports facilitates the discovery of the connections between papers, whether within or between disciplines.